INFORMATION ARCHITECTURE REDESIGN

 Simple, seamless navigation.

-Include verbal updates in weekly CS meetings for improved communication.
+Inclusion of verbal updates in weekly CS meetings.

 Next Steps in the Project: